-The prerequisite for this course is admission to the Counselor Education Program at NCCU as well as completion of or concurrent enrollment in CON 5306.
+The prerequisite for this course is admission to the Counselor Education Program at NCCU.
+It is preferred that students have completed CON 5306, however it is not required.
 This course may also be available by direct permission from the instructor.